Best web hosting for eCommerce: 7 providers to trust your business with

 In 3 months, InterServer was down for a total of 10 minutes.
 That’s an almost flawless 99.99% uptime.

-The response time was 662ms which is above the market’s average.
+The average response time was 662ms which is above the market’s average.
 It was also quite bumpy, peaking up to 961ms.

 Largest Contentful paint was also 2.3 seconds.
 Both measures fit into the benchmarks, yet there’s not much wiggle room left.